trymbf/pygameui/docs/index.md

 - **Button**
   A class for creating buttons.
 It extends the `Element` class and adds button-specific attributes and methods.
 [Learn more!](components/button.md)
 - **DropDownMenu**
   A class for creating dropdown menus.
 It extends the `Element` class and adds dropdown-specific attributes and methods.
-[Learn more!](components/DropDownMenu.md)
+[Learn more!](components/dropdown-menu.md)
+- **CheckBox**
+  A class for creating checkboxes.
+It extends the `Element` class and adds checkbox-specific attributes and methods.
+[Learn more!](components/checkbox.md)
+- **Table**
+  A class for creating tables.
+It extends the `Element` class and adds table-specific attributes and methods.
+[Learn more!](components/table.md)
 - **ProgressBar**
   A class for creating progress bars.
 It extends the `Element` class and adds progress bar-specific attributes and methods.
-[Learn more!](components/progressbar.md)
+[Learn more!](components/progress-bar.md)

 ## Getting Help